NullLabTests/EvoGrok/README.md

 - **Evolutionary Algorithm:** Agents evolve via selection, crossover, and mutation.
 - **Grok-2 Integration:** Query the Grok-2 model for suggestions to improve agent parameters.
 - **Database Logging:** Stores generation details and insights in a local SQLite database.
-- **Robust & Extensible:** Designed with logging, error handling, and convergence checking for production use.
+- **Robust & Extensible:** Designed with logging, error handling, and continuous operation for production use.

 ## Getting Started